Get Savage news, trends and information.

 Savage Marketing has been utilizing AI in our marketing toolbox for years now.
 That and our human touch is what drives successful strategies for our clients.

-Alyce EysterAs Senior Manager, Content Strategy at Savage, Alyce is focused on message creation and the planning, development and management of content based first – on program requirements, and second – on the client’s business objectives and needs.
+Alyce EysterAs Director of Content Strategy at Savage, Alyce is focused on message creation and the planning, development and management of content based first – on program requirements, and second – on the client’s business objectives and needs.
 She has created these messaging platforms for digital, marketing and general applications for clients in industry, healthcare, tech, fashion and publishing.
 Specifically, she has had the good fortune of working with clients like Champion Fiberglass, BoyarMiller, Elaine Turner and Xenex.